 Being a small town, Hana does not have a public transit system used by locals to get to and from work.

-The per capita income in Hana in 2022 was $31,013, which is lower middle income relative to Hawaii, and middle income relative to the rest of the US.
-This equates to an annual income of $124,052 for a family of four.
+The per capita income in Hana in 2022 was $30,609, which is lower middle income relative to Hawaii and the nation.
+This equates to an annual income of $122,436 for a family of four.
 However, Hana contains both very wealthy and poor people as well.

 Hana is an extremely ethnically-diverse town.
 The people who call Hana home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hana residents report their race to be Native Hawaiian, followed by White.
-Important ancestries of people in Hana include German, English, Scottish, Norwegian, and Irish.
+The greatest number of Hana residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Hana include German, English, Irish, Scottish, and Norwegian.

 The most common language spoken in Hana is English.
 Other important languages spoken here include Pacific Island languages and Greek.

 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.4% of the neighborhoods in America.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.4% of the neighborhoods in America. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 is also pretty special linguistically.
 Significantly, 1.8% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 98.8% of the neighborhoods in America.